Furniture Tip-overs: Myths, Facts, and Prevention

 A child’s point of view on tip-overs

 It may be hard as an adult to step back into the wonderment and constant “newness” of taking those first steps into the big, wide world.
 But seeing things through your child’s eyes is key to helping you keep them safe from harm.
-Since every child is unique, understanding how your child sees things can give you insight into their early decision-making processes — and help you take proactive measures to secure your home.
+CPSC investigations frequently cite climbing behavior, multiple open drawers, and attractive items placed on top as contributing factors (CPSC Tip-Over Information Center).
+Understanding how your child sees things can help you take proactive measures to secure your home.

 Eliminate temptation